0100101101011010/food/recipe/_posts/2019-03-22-easiest-ladoos-ever.md

  - Turn off the heat and mix in the powdered sugar and cardamom.
  - When it has cooled enough to handle, take handfuls of the mixture and roll with your palms into ping pong-sized balls.
 Place on a piece of plastic wrap or parchment paper and let it cool before enjoying (optional).
 ---

+*(And the tastiest too!)
+These simple 4-ingredient ladoos are so creamy and delicious, I couldn't stop eating them even before they cooled down.
+Did I mention it's a one-pot recipe?!*

 > **ACTIVE TIME:** 1 hour
 > **TOTAL TIME:** 1 hour